 Djibouti's economy is cash-based.
 Travellers' cheques can be exchanged at major banks, but credit cards are not widely accepted.
 There are a limited number of ATMs in Djibouti and these are frequently broken.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 Review the general advice to Australian travellers for further information on being safe and prepared abroad.

 Djibouti has been declared a “mine-safe” country, meaning landmines have been identified and marked, however they have not been removed.
 You should remain on paved roads especially in the northern districts of Tadjoura and Obock and the southern district of Ali Sabieh.

-Australians are advised to avoid travelling to remote areas of the country, including the borders with Ethiopia and Somalia where the presence of security forces is low.
+Australians are advised to avoid travelling to remote areas of the country, including the borders with Ethiopia and Somalia where the presence of security forces is limited.

-Travel to the northern region of Djibouti (above the 12 degree north latitude line which passes through Obock) requires prior permission from the Djibouti government.
+Travel to the northern region of Djibouti (above the 12 degree north latitude line which passes through Obock) requires prior permission from the Government of Djibouti.